 Unlike vinyl flooring, linoleum flooring is made from all-natural materials.
 Linoleum is an eco-friendly flooring option that has been used for almost 150 years.
 That may be why it carries an “out of date” stereotype.
 However, it is a great choice for those looking for something durable, environmentally friendly and affordable.
 It is not as water resistant as vinyl but can last a lot longer if properly cared for.
 While vinyl is mostly maintenance free beyond general sweeping and mopping, linoleum requires an annual protective coating and waxing, which is why it lasts longer.
 It is slightly more expensive than vinyl and typically used in commercial spaces.

-Vinyl Flooring Cons
+The Negatives of Vinyl Flooring